 This mode of operations is not best practice, we recommended working with fully dedicated agents.
 If you elect to work with agents with 2 logins, please note the performance and metrics of these agents will appear on 2 separate reports.

-Some brands elect to have agents taking both live chat and messaging concurrently.
-These agents will receive both types of conversations in two separate workspace:
+Some brands elect to have agents taking both live chats and messaging concurrently.
+These agents will receive both types of conversations in two separate workspaces:

 - Agent workspace for chat - for all chat conversations

 - Enhanced Agent Workspace - for all messaging conversations

 The icons on the sidebar will display notifications for incoming messages per workspace.

 Check out our Developer Center for more in-depth documentation.
 Please share your documentation feedback with us using the feedback button.
 We'd be happy to hear from you.